frantic0/frantic0/README.md

 ## Current focus

-I’m currently working with virtual analog modelling and simulation that run on ultra-low-latency embedded systems
+I’m currently working with virtual analog modelling and simulation for reference analog audio circuits that run on ultra-low-latency embedded systems

 - [**impedance-synthesis**](https://github.com/frantic0/impedance-synthesis-stm32h7) — Programmable synthetic impedance for hybrid analog-digital guitar effects running on STM32
+- [**DAFx25 paper and dataset**](https://github.com/frantic0/dafx25) — paper and companion dataset for reproducible research

 ## What I work on